homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

   title: Amphitheatre Heritage Hike, Northern Drakensberg
   # Maximum 150 characters
   description: Hike to the 'Roof of Africa' and source of the Tugela.
 Previously only attainable to experienced mountaineers, this is a guided slackpacking trail overnighting in comfy lodges with catering.
+# one of the destinations under src/pages/destination folder.
+Use the same words field value "code"
+destination: drakensberg
+# one of the activities under src/pages/activity folder.
+Use the same words field value "code"
+# featured: If the tour is to be shown on the activity page and in what order.
+If not featured o the value must be 0.
+activity:
+  - name: hiking
+    featured: 1
+    # use on the tour card if the tour is a featured tour on a activity page
+    listing:
+      image: ../../img/listing/img-03-amphi.jpg
+      tagline: Aim for the summit
+      title: Hike to the Roof of Africa
+      description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
+On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and can have your backpack portered.'
+# one of the subActivities under src/data/sub-activity folder.
+Use the same words field value "code".
+If you need another one, contact me.
+This is use as a filter on destination page.
+subActivity:
+  - expedition
 # This is the generic name of the tour.
 Used as the tour heading on tour page
 tourName: Amphitheatre Heritage Hike
 # mandatory.
 This is part of the tour url.
 Exaple: https://www.active-escapes/drakensberg/hiking/amphitheatre-slackpacker
 slug: ampthitheatre-slackpacker
-# If the tour is to be shown on the activity page and in what order.
-If not feature the value must be 0.
-featured: 1
-# If the tour is to be shown on home page as a popular tour and in what order.
-If not popular the value must be 0.
-popular: 3

 # Main portrait-like image on tour page.
 Try to use same dimensions as this one
 featuredImage: ../../img/generic/pp-amphi-966.jpg
 # Text under heading on tour page